zmebratu/UFOs/README.md

 ![plot](static/images/Untitled.png)

 ## Summary
-Although this website allows the users to filter and gather information quickly, it does have some drawbacks.
-For example, the website doesn't have information past 2010 which may be a negative for some clients who like to stay up-to-date on UFO sightings.
-I would also include a submission form for anyone to submit a UFO sighting and have it be reviewed before being published onto the site.
-In addition to this, I think capitalizing state, country, shape, and city names will make the website look more reputable.
-Lastly, I would add videos and images attached alongside each sighting so the users experience will be enhanced.
+While this website offers the benefit of quickly filtering and accessing information, there are some limitations that must be acknowledged.
+One such issue is that the website only contains data up to 2010, which could be considered a disadvantage for users who want to stay current with UFO sightings.
+To address this, I would suggest including a submission form for users to submit their own sightings, which can be reviewed and added to the site.

+Additionally, I recommend capitalizing the names of states, countries, shapes, and cities to lend more credibility to the website.
+Finally, enhancing the user experience by adding videos and images for each sighting would be a valuable addition to the website.